WEAVING A NATURAL LIFE

 Julia works her floristry magic using twigs, ferns, feathers, moss and other organic matter to create stunning floral arrangements.
 But Julia also has another passion: her quite substantial menagerie of rescue animals which currently include a dog, chickens, a rooster, a goose and two parrots.

-To read more about Julia's remarkable story and to see more of her spectacular works, take a look at the latest issue of Junkies Magazine.
+To read more about Julia's remarkable story and to see more of her spectacular works, take a look at issue 8 of Junkies.

 Photography by Cloudcatcher